kja12786git/travel-currencies/project-worksheet.md

 Include images of your wireframes.

 ## App Components

+  As part of MVP:
+    One page user experience...
+    1. Form for user input amount and pulls data on user change.
+    2. Base currency set based on api.
+    3. Destination currency selectable.
+    4. Result returns calculated amount * value of selected currency.

+    Editable Data (beyond the initial experience)
+    5. User can add destination currencies not listed to use in form.
+    6. User can remove or edit details of existing destination currency such as name of country associated with symbol.

+    Additional
+    7. Layout design.
+    8. Google maps page using google maps api corresponds to destination currency.

 ### Creating Items
   ** A user ought to be able to add most currencies not listed on the default list. **

 ### Deleting Items
-  **** A user ought to be able to remove a currency from those available.
+  ** A user ought to be able to remove a currency from those available. **

 ### Editing Items
   ** A user ought to be able to edit currency detail such as name of country or change symbol detail from those available. **